About Roadside Assistance

 Roadside assistance is not a state minimum car insurance requirement like liability coverage (required in almost every state).
 But if you want to ensure you’ll have help available when you encounter a problem on the road, roadside assistance could be a necessity for you.
 You might prefer the peace of mind a roadside assistance plan provides over the cost of coverage.

 If you are 100% sure that nothing will ever go wrong on the road, then probably not.
 But then again, how many of us can predict the future?
-Paying for roadside coverage is ultimately a personal decision, but here are some things to consider.
+Paying for roadside coverage is ultimately a personal decision, but here are some things to consider if you’re wondering whether or not you should get a roadside plan.

 - How much you drive: The more often you drive, the more likely you are to eventually have a breakdown or blown tire.